railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/index.rst

 So if you use routings, Open ERP automatically calculates the operations required for the production order.
 If the workcenters are linked to analytic accounts, at the end of production, Open Erp will generate the analytic accounts representing the costs of manufacture.
 This will allow you to work out profitability per workcenter or manufacturing unit through analytic accounting.

 But the routings also enable you to manage your production capacity.
-You will be able to ....  <TODO>
+You will be able to leave the demand charts for the days / weeks / months ahead to validate that you don't forecast more than you are capable of producing.

-To see a chart of  <TODO>
+To see a demand chart, list the workcenters using the menu *Manufacturing > Configuration > Workcenters*.
+Then select one or several workcenters and click on the action *Workcenter load*.
+Open ERP then asks you if you work in cycles or in hours and your interval is calculated (by day, week or month).

     .. image:: images/mrp_workcenter_load.png
        :align: center